 - Traffic from Cloud to On-Prem

-- When a packet which is sent from Spoke VPCs in Cloud enters Aviatrix Transit Gateway, the packet’s source address needs to be changed to a IP that On-Prem is routable.
+- When a packet sent from Spoke VPCs in Cloud enters the Aviatrix Transit Gateway, the packet’s source address needs to be changed to an IP that On-Prem is routable.
 (Source address translation)

 - Traffic from On-Prem to Cloud

-- When a packet which is sent from On-Prem enters Aviatrix Transit Gateway, the packet’s destination address needs to be changed from a IP within On-Prem routeable CIDR to a IP belong to a service in Spoke VPCs in Cloud.
+- When a packet sent from On-Prem enters the Aviatrix Transit Gateway, the packet’s destination address needs to be changed from an IP within the On-Prem routable CIDR to an IP belonging to a service in Spoke VPCs in Cloud.
 (Destination address translation)

 Step 1.
 Prerequisite¶

 1.2.
-Prepare a IP mapping table for SNAT and DNAT configuration.
+Prepare an IP mapping table for SNAT and DNAT configuration.

-- Prepare a list of IP mapping table for On-Prem routable CIDR to a service in Spoke VPCs corresponding to your topology
+- Prepare a list of IP mapping tables for the On-Prem routable CIDR to a service in Spoke VPCs corresponding to your topology

 Step 2.
 Build Aviatrix NEXT GEN TRANSIT FOR AWS¶

-This action will advertise On-Prem routable CIDR to On-Prem via BGP session.
+This action will advertise the On-Prem routable CIDR to On-Prem via BGP session.

 Example: On-Prem routable CIDR: 220.127.116.11/8

 3.1.
-Go to Site2Cloud page, click on the tunnel between Aviatrix Transit Gateway and AWS VGW
+Go to the Site2Cloud page and click on the tunnel between Aviatrix Transit Gateway and AWS VGW

 3.2.
-Scroll down to Manual BGP Advertised Network List
+Scroll down to the Manual BGP Advertised Network List

 3.3.
-Enter the value of On-Prem routable CIDR
+Enter the value of the On-Prem routable CIDR